briandowns/wanbli/README.md

 from "wanbli.du" import Wanbli;
 ```

 Initialize the framework by calling the `Wanbli` function.
 It takes the listening address and port.
+If not no host or port are given, the defaults of "127.0.0.1" and "8080" will be used.

 ```js
 const wanbli = Wanbli("0.0.0.0", 8080);